vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 }
 ```

-You can also use `configureWebpack` method to modify the  webpack config or return object to be merged with webpack-merge.
+You can also use `configureWebpack` method to modify the webpack config or return the object to be merged with webpack-merge.

 ### Add a new cli-service command

-With service plugin you can register a new cli-service command in addition to standard ones (i.e. `serve` and `build`).
+With service plugin, you can register a new cli-service command in addition to standard ones (i.e. `serve` and `build`).
 You can do it with a `registerCommand` API method.

-Here is an example of creating a simple new command that will print a greeting to developer console:
+Here is an example of creating a simple new command that will print a greeting to the developer console:

 ```js
 api.registerCommand(